Every state’s favourite fast food chain: the ultimate list

 Delaware: Lettie's Kitchen, Hockessin

-Customers flock to this homely restaurant for its perfectly cooked ‘broasted’ chicken, which offers the ideal combination of crispy batter and tender, juicy meat.
-On the side you can order mouth-watering homemade coleslaw and mac 'n' cheese by the pint.
-Lettie’s Kitchen was opened by mother-and-son team Susan and Tom Alexander in 2011, and just three years later they received the 'Best Fried Chicken' accolade in the Best of Delaware awards.
+Customers flock to this homey restaurant for its perfectly cooked ‘broasted’ chicken, which offers the ideal combination of crispy batter and tender, juicy meat.
+On the side you can order mouthwatering house-made coleslaw and mac ’n’ cheese by the pint.
+Lettie’s Kitchen was opened by mother-and-son team Susan and Tom Alexander in 2011 – and just three years later, they received the 'Best Fried Chicken' accolade in the Best of Delaware awards.

 Florida: Sanguich de Miami, Miami